 What are you doing to manage weeds?

-Wide-scale weed spraying will not be employed, rather spot treatment of weeds will be carried out on an as needs basis.
+Permitted weed spraying and occasional spot treatment of weeds will be carried out on an as needs basis.

 Will you maintain the vegetation buffer once it is planted?